 You know that cliche where the struggling writer crumples up their work, tosses it into the trash, and starts again?
-That’s the Roccat Kain 120.
-Almost every part of this wired gaming mouse has been built from the ground up, and the German manufacturer is obviously proud of it—Roccat even goes so far as to call the Kain 120 its masterpiece.
+That’s the Roccat Kain 120, a new competitor for the best gaming mouse crown.
+Almost every part of this wired mouse has been built from the ground up, and the German manufacturer is obviously proud of it—Roccat even goes so far as to call the Kain 120 its masterpiece.
 It’s not hard to see why.
 Weighing in at 89 grams and packing a 16,000 CPI Owl-Eye sensor, this is the fastest wired mouse the company has produced.
 But it’s also a dangerous proposition.
 You see, it abandons that iconic Roccat shape for something a little different.

 Instead of the right-leaning curve Roccat is famous for, the Kain 120 opts for something more symmetrical instead.
 Your response to this will vary depending on what you thought about those old pointers, but I was a fan of the change.
 The Kone range always felt odd to me, and it was as if you were using a left-handed mouse by mistake.
 Meanwhile, the Kain 120 feels much more natural.